charlesportoferreira/word2vec/docs/examples.md

-It is necessary to inform the type of the embedding model because each model have a different strategy to access its data.
+It is necessary to inform the type of the embedding model because each model have a different strategy to access its vector.
 This strategy depends on the model file file format and the support library used to handle the model

 ### Example of how to run: